certik/fortran90.org/src/faq.rst

 ------------------------------------------------------------------

 You can use the ``elemental`` keyword to implement subroutines/functions that can operate on arrays of any shape.
-The other approach is to use ``reshape``.
+Other approaches are to use ``reshape`` or explicit-shape arrays.
 See :ref:`elemental` for examples of usage of both approaches.

 .. _ABI: